THE NEW HAMPSHIRE SPAY/NEUTER PROGRAM: Lessons From The First 10 Years

 1. Offering Neutering Subsidies to Encourage Shelter Adoptions.

 Unfortunately it hasn’t worked out that way.
 While the shelter adopter’s program has proven to be very popular with adopters and veterinarians, the shelter adoption rate has only increased by about 20% over the past ten years.
 Subsidies for the low-income program have proven to be a much better investment.
-While each program costs about the same to operate every year, more than eighty percent of the drop in shelter deaths has come from a steep decline in shelter admissions and less than twenty percent from an increase in placements.
+While each program costs about the same to operate every year, more than eighty percent of the drop in shelter euthanasia has come from a steep decline in shelter admissions and less than twenty percent from an increase in placements.

 Not only has the shelter adopter’s program proven to be not very cost effective, by now it is somewhat regressive.
-It is designed to provide funding only for sterilizations that take place after an animal has been adopted.
+It is designed to provide funding only for spay/neuter that take place after an animal has been adopted.
 When our program was set up ten years ago, neutering before- adoption programs were quite rare.
 By now, they have proven to be the best practice.
 And they are probably a better investment than a shelter adopters’ subsidy program.

 2. Not Subsidizing the Cost of Presurgical Immunizations in our Original Low-Income Program

 In its original design, our low income program subsidized only the cost of the surgery.
 If presurgical immunizations were required for any cat or dog that was sterilized through the program, the caretaker had to pay the full cost.
 This proved to be a significant barrier.
-We discovered that almost a third of those who had applied to the program and been found eligible failed to follow through and have the animal sterilized.
+We discovered that almost a third of those who had applied to the program and been found eligible failed to follow through and have the pet spayed/neutered.
 When we followed up with them to find out why, many said they could afford the $10 co-payment for the surgery but the extra $25 – $30 for required shots had put the surgery out of reach.